| Enhanced Learning

 their disease knowledge and try to anticipate what challenges

+might arise.
 Because the students knew each other from previous classes, the

 debates could be lively.
 I encouraged discussion by joining in